prosper00/Circuits/Noise Machine V2/README.md

 Overall, this is a more expensive build (than analog) by a factor of 10, but still only about $3.
 It was also MUCH quicker to build, at maybe 1hr for assembly and coding.

 TODOs:
--better documentation
+ - better documentation
--fix ugly code
+ - fix ugly code
--finish implementing tone control
+ - finish implementing tone control
--draw schematics
+ - draw schematics
--analog filtering between uC and amplifier?
+ - analog filtering between uC and amplifier?